State of Play (film): Plot

-McAffrey convinces Foy that he is in danger and can best protect himself by talking on the record.
-Foy reveals that Baker was being paid $26,000 a month to spy on Collins for PointCorp, but had fallen in love and was pregnant with Collins' baby.
-She was killed when she refused to continue spying.
+McAffrey buttonholes Foy at a diner and convinces him that he is in danger.
+His best protection is to make a statement on the record.
+Foy reveals that Baker was being paid $26,000 a month to spy on Collins for PointCorp, but had fallen in love and had become pregnant with Collins's child.
+Baker was killed when she refused to continue spying.
 McAffrey plays the tape of the interview to Collins, who lashes out at McAffrey for not telling him in person about the pregnancy.
-He accuses McAffrey of caring about his story above their friendship, and storms off.
-That evening, McAffrey confronts Congressman George Fergus, the chief whip who had mentored Collins and recommended Baker to him.
-He informs Fergus he plans to run a story about Fergus' link with PointCorp and his undermining of Collins's investigation.
+He accuses McAffrey of caring about his story above their friendship and storms off.
+That evening, McAffrey confronts Congressman George Fergus, the majority leader who had mentored Collins and recommended Baker to him.
+McAffrey reveals that he plans to run a story about Fergus's link with PointCorp and his undermining of Collins's investigation.

-At the Globe offices, Lynne refuses to run the story without named sources on the record when Collins and his wife Anne come in.
+Collins and his wife later enter the Globe offices.
 Collins confirms the story on PointCorp, his affair with Baker, and his belief that PointCorp had Baker killed.
-Anne mentions to McAffrey that Baker was sleeping with her husband "for $26,000 a month".
+Anne then tells McAffrey that Baker slept with her husband "for $26,000 a month".

-As the story is going to press, McAffrey realizes the specific sum was never mentioned to Collins.
-He recognises the assassin as "Robert Bingham" in a military photograph featuring Collins.
-He leaves, telling Frye to tell Cameron to hold the story.
-He confronts Collins, who confirms Bingham is an unstable veteran whose life he saved in Kuwait, and whom he asked to follow Baker once he became suspicious of her.
-He says he never asked him to kill her, and initially thought, as did McAffrey, that PointCorp had done it.
-McAffrey says this isn't about Fergus or PointCorp, but about decisions Collins made that resulted in four deaths.
-McAffrey reveals he has already called the police.
+As the story goes to press, McAffrey realizes that the specific sum was never mentioned to Collins.
+He recognizes the assassin as "Robert Bingham" in an old military group photograph featuring Collins.
+He leaves, telling Frye to hold the story.
+McAffrey confronts Collins, who confirms that Bingham is an unstable veteran whose life he had saved in a war and whom he asked to follow Baker, once he became suspicious of her.
+He says that he never asked him to kill her and initially thought, as did McAffrey, that PointCorp had done it.
+McAffrey says this is not about Fergus or PointCorp, but about decisions Collins made that resulted in four deaths.
+McAffrey reveals that the police are already coming to arrest Collins.

-Leaving the building, McAffrey is confronted by Bingham as Bell and the police arive.
-Bingham attempts to kill McAffrey, but is shot dead by the police.
-Back at the Globe, McAffrey types up the story, headlined "Congressman Implicated in Murders".
-He puts Frye first on the byline and has her submit the story for publication, and the two leave together.
+Leaving the building, McAffrey is confronted by Bingham.
+He attempts to kill McAffrey, but is shot dead by the approaching police.
+At the Globe, McAffrey types up the story headlined "Congressman Arrested".
+He puts Frye first on the byline and has her submit the story for publication.
+The two then leave together.